Hotel, Restaurant & QSR Construction, Nationwide

 osha.gov →Brand Standards (PIP)

-Major hotel brands — Marriott, Hilton, IHG, Hyatt, Wyndham — issue Property Improvement Plans (PIPs) that dictate finishes, FF&E, and amenities.
+Major hotel brands, including Marriott, Hilton, IHG, Hyatt, and Wyndham, issue Property Improvement Plans (PIPs) that dictate finishes, FF&E, and amenities.

 DBIA